mazhenwei160/Uav-formation-obstacle-avoidance/README.md

 # Uav-formation-obstacle-avoidance

-This code is published after the acceptance of the paper, and promises permanent availability.
+The code for the paper has been published and is ready to use after unzipping and is promised to be available forever.